10 Habits That Are Depleting Your Travel Funds

 On paper, building up travel funds for long trips isn’t all that difficult.
 There are three ways to go about it:

 Regular readers would know that I stretch my budget on the road, but money has to be earned (or inherited, as the case might be) before it can be spent.
-If you are already doing (2), well done, you needn’t read on unless you want to.
+If you are already doing (2), well done, read on if you want to.

 For the rest who earn average incomes (like me), a bigger part of your hard-earned money could have gone towards your travel funds, but you’re spending it on these habits instead.
 Hint: most of them are related to your social life.